 A: Official registration occurs in the spring of each year.
 However, any time is a good time to contact the Main Office 875-2431 about enrollment.
 St. Teresa has an open inquiry policy for students who move into the area at some other time of the year.
 Transfer students register by interviewing with the principal who then reviews records from previous schools.

 Q: I’m not Catholic.
 Will I fit in?

-A: Over 30% of our students and a number of our faculty are of other faiths.
+A: 38% of our students and a number of our faculty are of other faiths.
 St. Teresa serves the entire Decatur area, and our students come to St. Teresa from over 15 different junior high schools.

 Q: If I am not Catholic, do I still have to take theology classes?